 Have the flexibility of the muscles tested and undertake a course of regular calf muscle stretching exercises which should be continued for at least 6 weeks.

 See a sports massage therapist who can give a deep massage.
 Depending on how bad it is they might need three or more treatments.
 It is important the gap between them is not too long as they will regress back to their original condition.

-Use a plantar fasciitis night splint which stretches the muscles over night or at least prevents them from tightening up which often happens over night.
+Use a plantar fasciitis night splint which stretches the muscles overnight or at least prevents them from tightening up which often happens overnight.
 The night splint may take a little bit of getting used to but can be very effective in helping to stretch the calf muscles.

 Try stretching with a calf stretcher.
 These come in various designs.
-The slant board type are good for being a bit more scientific about your stretching in that measuring progress is easier.
+The slant board type is good for being a bit more scientific about your stretching in that measuring progress is easier.
 A rocker type calf stretcher is very effective at achieving a very deep stretch.